gosub-com/Zurfur/README.md

 does not necessarily support the interface, and it's on the user (not the library writer) to make sure it's all kosher.

-#### No Conversion Back to the Concrete Class
+#### Optional Conversion Back to the Concrete Class

-Once you have an interface, it's impossible to cast it back to the original class or any other concrete class, including `object`.
+An interface can optionally be `protected`.
+A protected interface cannot be converted back to the original class or any other concrete class, including `object`.
 It can be implicitly converted to a base interface or explicitly converted to any interface that implements a subset of its methods.

 This prevents people from using a cast to bypass the intended use of the interface.
 For example:

     pub class MyStuff
     {
-	    // Nobody should modify my stuff, except for us! mystuff List<Stuff>()
+        // Nobody should modify my stuff, but it's ok if they look at it myStuff List<Stuff>()

-	    // Don't mind if they look at my stuff pub ro SeeMyStuff IRoArray<Stuff> = mystuff;
+        pub ro SeeMyStuff IRoArray<Stuff> = #protected IRoArray<Stuff>(myStuff);
     }
     pub static func MyFunc(yourStuff MyStuff)
     {
-	    // Gee, wouldn't it be nice to modify your stuff here?
-	    // ILLEGAL!
+	    // Modify your stuff.
+ILLEGAL!
-	    yourStuff.SeeMyStuff.#(List<Stuff>).Add(Stuff());
+	    yourStuff.SeeMyStuff#(List<Stuff>).Add(Stuff());
     }

 #### Static Functions